-Vehicle groomers/cleaners wash, vacuum, clean and polish the outside and inside of vehicles.
+Vehicle groomers/cleaners clean and polish vehicles, and may also drive, park and maintain vehicles.

 Vehicle groomers/cleaners usually earn

-Pay for vehicle groomers/cleaners varies, but they usually earn between the minimum wage and $16 an hour.
+Pay for vehicle groomers/cleaners varies, but they usually earn minimum wage or above.

 What you will do